farihashk/Legal-Compass/README.markdown

 MIT License.
 See the `LICENSE` file for details.

 ## Contact
-For questions, contact [your email] or open a GitHub issue.
+For questions, contact fariha.shaikh02@gmail.com or open a GitHub issue.